braidpool/braidpool/docs/_posts/2021-06-28-why-braidpool.md

 ---

-Current mining pools can be forced into censoring transactions and their opaque accounting stifles the ability to build tools for building financial tools to help miners manage risk.
-This post discusses the limitations of centralised mining pools and provides motivation for building Braidpool.
+Current mining pools can be forced into censoring transactions and their opaque accounting doesn't lend itself to building financial tools that can help miners manage their business risks.
+This post briefly discusses the limitations of centralised mining pools and provides motivation for building Braidpool.

 ## Censorship Resistance